zaffnet/nteract/doc/design/README.md

   //   * User input
   //   * Kernel output
   entities: {
-    // Each host implementation has a set of kernels which may be activated.
+    // Each host implementation has a set of kernels which may be activated
+    // The way to run the kernel, the "spec", is called a kernelspec
     kernelspecs: {
       byRef: {
         [ref: Ref]: {